LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 # Use Case Evaluation

 The practical application of the hardware and software framework is shown below.
-This is shown using the previously defined use cases in chapter *Use cases* \ref{use-cases}.
+It is implemented by using the previously defined use cases in chapter *Use cases* \ref{use-cases}.
 In the application example, various permanent magnets are measured and then sorted according to their field strength.
 The result should then list the magnets that deviate the least from each other in terms of their field strength.
 This is determined using a sorting algorithm developed by the user.

 The process is broken down into the following steps and the practical application of *User Interaction Points* in chapter \ref{user-interaction-points} is shown:

 1. **Hardware preparation**:
    Users can prepare measurements using the implemented framework.
 This includes the placement of the sensors and the selection of the relevant parameters for the characterisation of the permanent magnets.